MyKo101/Thesis/thesis.knit.md

 ### Introduction {-}

 Clinical Prediction Models (CPMs) provide individualised predictions for patient outcomes.
-Traditionally, these models provide predictions for single outcomes, however in many circumstances, the ability to predict multiple outcomes with a single model can be advantageous.
-Multi-State Models are a method to provide these kinds of predictions.
+Traditionally, these models provide predictions for single outcomes, however in many circumstances, the ability to predict ~~multiple outcomes~~<mark>a multi-dimensional outcome</mark> with a single model can be advantageous. ~~Multi-State Models are a method to provide these kinds of predictions.~~ <mark>Many CPMs have been developed to predict the risk of different outcomes in individuals following chronic kidney disease (CKD) onset, but few allow the ability to predict the risk of patients transitioning onto renal replacement therapy (RRT) as well as death.
+For example, the risk of having a transplant within 1 year following dialysis, or the risk of remaining on dialysis until death.
+Multi-state models provide the vehicle to make such predictions, but have not been used within the CKD context.</mark>

 ### Methods {-}

-We developed a Multi-State Clinical Prediction Model (MSCPM) using tertiary care data from the Salford Kidney Study as our development data set and secondary care data from the West of Scotland (SERPR) dataset as our <mark>external</mark> validation set.
-We developed three models of different levels of complexity; a Two-State Model (Alive and Dead), a Three-State Model (Untreated CKD, Renal Replacement Therapy and Dead) and a Five-State model (Untreated CKD, Haemodialysis, Peritoneal Dialysis, Transplant and Dead).
-We used Royston-Parmer regression techniques to allow us to provide individualised predictions for patients.
-Model performance was assessed for accuracy, discrimination and calibration using methods both internally and externally.
+We developed a Multi-State Clinical Prediction Model (MSCPM) using tertiary care data from the Salford Kidney Study as our development data set and secondary care data from the West of Scotland (SERPR) dataset as our external validation set.
+We developed three models of different levels of complexity; a Two-State Model (Alive and Dead), a Three-State Model (Untreated CKD, Renal Replacement Therapy and Dead) and a Five-State model (Untreated CKD, Haemodialysis, Peritoneal Dialysis, Transplant and Dead).~~ We used Royston-Parmer regression techniques to allow us to provide individualised predictions for patients.~~ Model performance was assessed for accuracy, discrimination and calibration using methods both internally and externally.
 The best performing model was used to produce a CPM Calculator for clinical use.

 ### Results {-}

 Of the three models produced, Age was a strong predictor of mortality in all cases and outcomes were highly dependent on primary renal diagnosis.
-Models performed well in both the internal and external validation with the Three-State Model out performing overall.
+Models performed well in both the internal and external validation with the Three-State Model out performing overall <mark>with a Brier Score of 0.67/0.62 (internal/external, respectively), c-statistic of 0.83/0.81 and an averaged calibration intercept of 0.00/0.00 and slope diagonal of 1.34/1.53 (indicating under-prediction of all non-untreated CKD states for more extreme values)</mark>.
 The Three-State Model was used to develop the online Calculator.

 ### Discusssion {-}

-Our CPMs provide clinicians and patients with ~~multiple outcome predictions~~ <mark>multi-dimensional predictions across different outcome states and any time point</mark>.
-This implies that users of these models can get more information about their potential future without a loss to the quality of that prediction.
+Our CPMs provide clinicians and patients with multi-dimensional predictions across different outcome states and any time point.
+This implies that users of these models can get more information about their potential future without a loss to the ~~quality of that prediction.~~<mark>model's calibration nor its discriminative ability.</mark>

 ### Supplementary Material {-}